 Schedule (ET) and synopses from the TCM website:

 6:00 AM FORSAKING ALL OTHERS (1934) A woman pursues the wrong man for almost twenty years.
-Director: W. S. Van Dyke.
+Dir.: W. S. Van Dyke.
 Cast: Robert Montgomery, Joan Crawford, Clark Gable.
 Black and white.
 83 min.

 4:15 PM TORCH SONG (1953) A tempestuous musical theatre star falls for a blind pianist.
-Director: Charles Walters.
+Dir.: Charles Walters.
 Cast: Joan Crawford, Michael Wilding, Gig Young.
 Color.
 90 min.
 Letterbox Format.

 9:30 PM JOAN CRAWFORD: THE ULTIMATE MOVIE STAR (2002) A TCM original documentary that examines Crawford's life and unparalleled movie career.
 Narrated by Anjelica Huston.
 Color.
 87 min.

 1:00 AM SADIE MCKEE (1934) A working girl suffers through three troubled relationships on her road to prosperity.
-Director: Clarence Brown.
+Dir.: Clarence Brown.
 Cast: Joan Crawford, Gene Raymond, Franchot Tone.
 Black and white.
 93 min.